mmdevcodes/FocusOverlay/README.md

 <a href="/info.html" data-focus-ignore>Really important information here!</a>
 ```

-In this example Focus Overlay will not target this element at all.
+In this example FocusOverlay will not target this element at all.

 ## Browser support